jxcrw/vegaspy/README.md

 - Some [docs](https://github.com/jxcrw/vegaspy#meeting-archive) on how to create/give a talk
 - Some [docs](https://github.com/jxcrw/vegaspy#vegaspy-logistics) on how the group is run/organized

-If you have any ideas on things we can do to improve VegasPy, please submit an issue or PR!
+If you have any ideas on things we can do to improve VegasPy, please submit an issue or PR.

 ## Upcoming Meeting Reservations
 We typically meet online via Zoom the second Tuesday of every month, but make sure to check our schedule (and RSVP!) on Meetup at [meetup.com/vegaspy](https://www.meetup.com/vegaspy) in case something changes.

-- Tue June 13 2023 6:30PM PST - Parsing Command-Line Arguments (Howard F.)
+- Tue July 11 2023 6:30PM PST - Unittest (Scott G.)
-- Date TBD - Robot (Chad W.)
+- Tue August 8 2023 6:30PM PST - Pytest (Jak C.)
-- Date TBD - Python Testing with Pytest (Jak C.)
+- Tue September 12 6:30PM PST - Config Tips (Alan P.)

 ## Meeting Archive